-Also known as: ESI, Spinal injection for back pain or Back pain injection, Steroid injection - epidural or Steroid injection - back
+Also known as: ESI, Spinal injection for back pain, Back pain injection, Steroid injection - epidural or Steroid injection - back

 - The health care provider cleans the area of your back where the needle will be inserted.
 Medicine may be used to numb the area.
 You may be given medicine to help you relax.

 - The doctor inserts a needle into your back.
 The doctor likely uses an x-ray machine that produces real-time images to help guide the needle to the correct spot in your lower back.

 - A mixture of steroid and numbing medicines are injected into the area.
 This medicine decreases swelling and pressure on the larger nerves around your spine and helps relieve pain.

 - You may feel some pressure during the injection.
 Most of the time, the procedure is not painful.
 It is important not to move during the procedure because the injection needs to be very precise.

 - You are watched for 15 to 20 minutes after the injection before going home.

 - Dizziness, headache, or feeling sick to your stomach.
 Most of the time these are mild.